Introduction

 Renting a car in Monroe

 Expect to pay $3.41 per gallon in Monroe (average price from the past 30 days).
 Depending on the size of your rental car, filling up the tank will cost between $40.88 and $54.51.
-Compact (Toyota Corolla or similar) is the most popular car type to rent in Monroe, while also 59% cheaper than other types, on average.
+The most frequently booked car type in Monroe is Mini (Chrysler Pacifica or similar).
+If you’re looking to save money, though, keep in mind that Compact rental cars (Toyota Corolla or similar) are, on average, 62% cheaper than other rental car types in the city.

 Expect to pay $3.41 per gallon in Monroe (average price from the past 30 days).
 Depending on the size of your rental car, filling up the tank will cost between $40.88 and $54.51.
-Compact (Toyota Corolla or similar) is the most popular car type to rent in Monroe, while also 59% cheaper than other types, on average.
+The most frequently booked car type in Monroe is Mini (Chrysler Pacifica or similar).
+If you’re looking to save money, though, keep in mind that Compact rental cars (Toyota Corolla or similar) are, on average, 62% cheaper than other rental car types in the city.